bo3b/3Dmigoto/FC4/README.md

 - Fixed reflected glow of sun & moon (new feature: render target size filtering)

-- Fixed NVIDIA Hairworks simulated fur glitch at depth == 1.0 (new features: ability to fix domain shaders & use Flugan's assembler)
+- <del>Fixed NVIDIA Hairworks simulated fur glitch at depth == 1.0 (new features:
+  ability to fix domain shaders & use Flugan's assembler)</del>

-- Fixed box shaped artefact on NVIDIA soft shadows (new feature: Flugan's assembler)
+- Fixed box shaped artefact on NVIDIA soft shadows (new feature: <del>Flugan's assembler</del> arbitrary resource copying)

 - Fixed interior shadow mask clipping on windows & doors (No new feature strictly required to fix it, but the new frame analysis features were crucial